HUPO Awards - 2021 recipients

 The Distinguished Service Award recognizes an exemplary member of the proteomic research community whose dedicated service has made indispensable contributions to the organization and mission of HUPO.

-Dr. Steven Pennington has continuously demonstrated that taking on roles within the organization should involve commitment to delivery of results (work) and that teams which are tasked with key objectives can be empowered to achieve them while at the same time enjoying the experience.
+Dr. Stephen Pennington has continuously demonstrated that taking on roles within the organization should involve commitment to delivery of results (work) and that teams which are tasked with key objectives can be empowered to achieve them while at the same time enjoying the experience.
 Guided by senior leaders in the organization, Dr. Pennington has sought to empower the next generation of proteomics researchers and the ECR who have thrived and continue to do so.
 Dr. Pennington has provided (and continues to do so) important guidance and leadership during this challenging time, not only supporting HUPO, but ensuring it thrives

 Dr. Pennington has a long history in HUPO and was the primary organizer of HUPO2017 in Dublin.
 This involved the organization (and fund-raising) for the HUPO Gala Dinner with the guest of honor, Joseph Robinette Biden Jr, 46th President of the United States of America.
 Dr. Pennington continues to provide distinguished service to organize the HUPO2020 Congress to a virtual meeting, a highly innovative and successful Congress.
 This virtual congress inaugurated the ‘Proteomics Knowledge Resource’ (a series of recordings of presentations and posters) as a benefit to HUPO members and an on-going legacy for future congresses.
 Dr. Pennington has served as HUPO president and continues to assist HUPO during this very turbulent and challenging time brought on by the Covid-19 pandemic.
 HUPO is proud to award Dr. Pennington with the 2021 Distinguished Service Award.